 Further dining info: Yes

-Beach holidays: Mnemba is the ultimate in remote, exclusive beach retreat.
-It's a simple, relaxing and laid-back, with a very high quality that's delightfully understated.
-It is costly, but you it will be one of your best beach holidays!See more ideas for Beach holidays in Zanzibar
+Beach holidays: Mnemba is the ultimate remote, exclusive beach retreat.
+It's simple, relaxing and laid-back, with a very high quality that's delightfully understated.
+It is costly, but it will be one of your best beach holidays.See more ideas for Beach holidays in Zanzibar

-Diving & snorkelling: Mnemba Island is surrounded by one of Zanzibar's best coral reefs.
-Most lodges in northern Zanzibar will come here for their trips to snorkel and dive.
-However, whilst staying at Mnemba Island Lodge, you'll have the very best, easiest access to this huge, spectacular reef – just step of the shore!
+Diving & snorkelling: Mnemba Island is surrounded by some of Zanzibar's best coral reefs.
+Many hotels in northern Zanzibar bring visitors here to snorkel and dive.
+While staying at Mnemba Island Lodge, you'll have immediate access to this spectacular reef – just step off the shore.
 Mnemba naturally also has a first-class dive centre and up to 2 dives per day are included in the cost of your stay.See more ideas for Diving & snorkelling in Zanzibar

 Generally recommended for children: Yes